 I remember being a kid fresh off the boat, wanting so badly to be cool.
 I chased this ideal from my teenage, well into my young adult years.
 One thing that seemed part of the initiation into the ‘cool clan’ was the use of swear words.
 It was the most unnatural thing for me, probably because of my strict upbringing.
 But I was determined.
 I wanted to belong, to be accepted as part of something in this new world.
 So here I was in the middle of conversations, pontifying with expletives to drive home my point.
 Never once did it suit me.
 It always felt like I had a pile of hot coal in my mouth, and my tongue was dancing off beat to something in the realm of heavy metal rock and roll.
 I felt like a fraud.
 Which left a rather bitter after taste.
 But this served as an introductory course to the perils of idolatry, and one of many life lessons on how exhausting it is to try to be something you are not.

 Years have gone by, and I feel at peace with where I am.
 Content in who I am.
 The many cool cats I tried so hard to please are long gone, hopefully thriving in their corners of the world.
 I doubt any would remember my name or recognize my face in a crowd.
 Yet, how willing I was to lose myself, meshing into their world.
 I do sometimes wonder what my life would look like now if things had graduated to other bad habits.
 The ones that reduce you to a mere shadow of your former self, and aggressively (or slowly but surely) rip the life out of you.
 Is it too farfetched to think that even in my ungodly state, God was looking out for me?
-Has this same thought crossed your mind too?
+Has this same thought crossed your mind at any point?